Personal electric kick-scooters

 Woman riding a personal electric kick-scooter

-An electric kick-scooter is a stand-up scooter powered by an electric motor and built with a large deck in the centre which the rider stands on.
+An electric kick-scooter (or e-scooter) is a stand-up scooter powered by an electric motor and built with a large deck in the centre which the rider stands on.
 It has a handlebar that includes both a brake and throttle.
 It is not a kick-scooter without electric assist, a personal assistive mobility device, or an e-bike.

 They are legal in London for users age 16 and older.
 Riders aged 16 or 17 must wear a helmet when using an electric kick-scooter.